danieldavidson/SecureCodingDojo-Wiki/Running-the-training-portal.md

 At this point you have the training portal application working on CentOS.
 If you wish to deploy in AWS you can stop here and import your installation directory into a AWS Elastic Beanstalk environment.
 See the corresponding wiki pages for instructions.

 You may also want to enable other authentication types such as Google or Slack.
 See the corresponding pages for instructions.
-Commenting out the `config.localUsersPath` setting will disable the local authentication option.
+Removing out the `localUsersPath` setting will disable the local authentication option.

 If you want to continue with configuring the training portal as a service see instructions below.